When Is the Best Time to Have Children?

 While there is a grain of truth in each of these conventions, there are faster ways than just waiting for the passage of time to get that data.
 See the bottom of this article for at least one better alternative.

 Beyond concerns about consolidating a marriage, many young women hold a belief (a questionable conventional wisdom) that they should wait until their career has been well-established before starting a family.
-By then, couples are likely to be well into their thirties.
+By then, couples are likely to be well into their 30s.

-The realities found in studies in the 70's in fact said that the happiest women worked part time and were with their children part time, in this way advancing both their careers and their family simultaneously.
+The realities found in studies in the '70s, in fact, said that the happiest women worked part-time and were with their children part-time, in this way advancing both their careers and their family simultaneously.
 Full-time work made for overload at home.
 No working outside of the home tended to invite maternal depression, especially for women with a prior gratifying career.
 The combo of part and part generally was ideal.

 What are the downsides of launching a family after 35?

-A couple in their mid to late thirties aiming for a first pregnancy has significantly lower odds of being successful in getting pregnant.
+A couple in their mid to late 30s aiming for a first pregnancy has significantly lower odds of being successful in getting pregnant.
 Conception is likely to take longer to accomplish.
 The pregnancy is likely to be more uncomfortable, with more morning sickness.
 The rates of birth defects, mental retardation and autism begin to zoom upward.
 Not a pretty picture.

-The bottom line is that many couples treat pregnancy via the paradigm of handing in a college paper: wait to start the at project until the last moment; work at it then feverishly; and hope you can get an extension.
+The bottom line is that many couples treat pregnancy via the paradigm of handing in a college paper: wait to start the project until the last moment; work at it then feverishly; and hope you can get an extension.
 That strategy may work in college.
 It's less than ideal for launching a family.

 Living organisms’ first priority is survival.
 Their second is reproduction.
 How have we become so out of synch with these basic life goals?

 If you are concerned about population explosion, the math looks good.
-Few of my high school or college age cohort managed by their late 60’s to accomplish replacement rate.
-Two parents plus two parents of your son or daughter in law need four grandchildren total for the population to stay even.
+Few of my high school or college-age cohort managed by their late 60s to accomplish replacement rate.
+Two parents plus two parents of your son or daughter-in-law need four grandchildren total for the population to stay even.
 So our society is doing well in terms of curtailing population growth.
-European countries as well as China have begun however to ask how much reduction in population growth is too much reduction.
+European countries, as well as China, have begun, however, to ask how much reduction in population growth is too much reduction.

 What does age of reproduction mean for you personally?